cganter/B0Map.jl/docs/src/man/GREgeneral.md

         * `precession == :counterclockwise` means a phase evolution ``\propto e^{i\omega t}``.
         * `precession == :clockwise` means a phase evolution ``\propto e^{-\,i\omega t}``.
     - Chemical shift [ppm] is defined with the following sign convention: With the water peak at 0 ppm, the chemical shift of the main fat peak shall be negative and approximately located at - 3.4 ppm.

+!!! note
+    For water-fax mixtures, the [Constrained water-fat mixture](@ref) VARPRO model should be used.

 ## Abstract multi-echo GRE type